 - Prepared for the Aquatic Nuisance Species Project, Pacific States Marine Fisheries Commission.

-Extensive surveys by Fisheries and Oceans Canada found green crabs in all the major inlets on the west coast of Vancouver Island and the Central Coast around Bella Bella, but so far none have been discovered in the inland sea between Vancouver Island and the mainland.
-Therefore, outreach efforts should continue to prevent the establishment of this invader in these inland waters via ballast water, shellfish transport or other human-mediated vectors.
+Extensive surveys by Fisheries and Oceans Canada found green crabs in all the major inlets on the west coast of Vancouver Island, but so far none have been discovered in the inland sea between Vancouver Island and the mainland.
+Therefore, outreach efforts should continue to prevent the establishment of this invader in the inland waters via ballast water, shellfish transport or other human-mediated vectors.

 Even though green crab abundance in Oregon and Washington is still low when compared to Europe, eastern North America, Tasmania, California and the west coast of Vancouver Island, it is imperative to continue monitoring efforts for two reasons:

 1) to elucidate the process of range expansion and population persistence of this model non-indigenous marine species with planktonic larvae and